We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As there are so many types of equipment available, deciding what to choose may be daunting at first.
 Below are some tips to help people get started:

 - Set a budget: It is important to start by determining how much to spend on home exercise equipment.
 This can help a person identify what equipment will offer the best value.

 - Identify a space: The space available for exercise can be a major factor in choosing home gym equipment.
 A rowing machine, for example, requires a lot of floor space, while some dumbbells can be easy to tuck away.

-It may help to start with lower-cost items.
+It may help to start with lower cost items.
 Later on, with an established routine, a person may have a better idea of what home gym equipment they need.

 Please note that the writer of this article has not tried these products.
 All information is purely research-based and correct at the time of publication.